 Make an appointment with a Paralegal Tutor in Tutor Match.

-Tutors are available for all Rasmussen College students for free.
+Tutors are available for all Rasmussen University students for free.
 Students can get tips and tricks from peers who have been there.

 Wish you had the inside scoop on what to expect?
 Not sure what you need?
 Want to polish up your learning skills?
 Want to work smarter, not harder?